dfinity/interface-spec/spec/index.md

 In order for a WebAssembly module to be usable as the code for the canister, it needs to conform to the following requirements:

--   If it imports a memory, it must import it from `env.memory`.
-In the following, "the Wasm memory" refers to this memory.

--   If it imports a table, it must import it from `env.table`.
-In the following, "the Wasm table" refers to this table.

 -   It may only import a function if it is listed in [Overview of imports](#system-api-imports).

 -   It may have a `(start)` function.